-Originally two different cities: Tegucigalpa and Comayaguela, Tegucigalpa was for the middle and upper classes and Comayaguela more for the less fortunate.
-Separated by the Rio Grande or Choluteca, these cities have merged into one big city, and are now part of one county with one city mayor that administers them as one big city.
-The municipality is called Distrito Central, and includes both cities.
+Originally two different cities: Tegucigalpa and Comayaguela.
+Tegucigalpa was for the middle and upper classes and Comayaguela more for the less fortunate.
+Separated by the Rio Grande or Choluteca, these cities have merged into one big city.
+Today they are now one county with one city mayor that administers them as one big city.
+Together, both cities form the Distrito Central.
 There are many different bridges over the river interconnecting both sides.

 Because of its winding streets, it is extremely confusing to drive in Tegucigalpa.
 As a general rule, if you are not familiar with the city or have someone that is familiar with it in your car, stay away from renting a car and trying to get around.
 You are better off in a cab.
 All of the hotels have taxi drivers that they know that are safe and reliable, and will gladly help you get a cab for you.

-One of the icons of Tegucigalpa is the huge statue of Christ that sits up on the mountain at El Picacho.
-You can easily get a cab to drive you up the hill to the site, and the view is truly spectacular.
-The road to El Picacho takes you to an area known as “El Hatillo” one of the most exclusive residential areas in Tegucigalpa.
-This is were the USA ambassador’s residence in located.
-It is also one of the two accesses to the La Tigra National Park, one of the best preserved National Parks in Honduras which provides drinking water to Tegucigalpa.
-IF you are looking for a hotel in this area, you will find several options, including Casa Xochicalco, a small, boutique bed and breakfast in a nice historic home.
+One of the icons of Tegucigalpa is the huge statue of Christ that sits at El Picacho.
+You can easily get a cab to drive you up the hill to the site, and the view is spectacular.
+The road to El Picacho takes you to an area known as “El Hatillo”.
+This is one of the most exclusive residential areas in Tegucigalpa.
+The USA ambassador’s residence in located here.
+It is also one of the two accesses to the La Tigra National Park.
+This is one of the best preserved National Parks in Honduras and provides drinking water to Tegucigalpa.
+If you are looking for a hotel in this area, you will find one of the top places to stay in Honduras!
+I refer to Casa Xochicalco, a small, boutique bed and breakfast in a nice historic home.

 Another great view of the city is from the Parque La Leona, this is much closer to town, and within a 5 minute drive from Central Park.
 The view is spectacular, both during the day as well as at night.
 The park is safe during the day, and pretty much so at night, but if you take a cab, make sure he waits for you to take you back down!
 The view from La Leona is one of the best views of a city in Honduras, and possibly even Central America!